-Gosselin hits Angels past Twins 7-1 in doubleheader opener
+Cobb, Gosselin put Angels past Twins 7-1 in doubleheader

 TRAINER’S ROOM

-Twins: RHP Kenta Maeda, who has a minor groin injury, and the players on Minnesota’s injured list didn’t make the one-day trip to the West Coast.
-Maeda might start Saturday in Cleveland. … Byron Buxton (hip) has started doing light running.
+Twins: RHP Kenta Maeda, who has a minor groin injury, and the players on Minnesota’s injured list didn’t make the one-day trip to the West Coast. … Byron Buxton (hip) has started doing light running.

 Angels: Rookie reliever Chris Rodriguez (right shoulder) threw a bullpen session this week.
-He should return soon, manager Joe Maddon said.
+He should return soon, Maddon said.

 UP NEXT